 For management purposes, Louisiana’s state waters are divided into inside and outside waters.
 The “shrimp line” separates these waters.
 It generally follows the coastline from the Louisiana/Texas state line to the Louisiana/Mississippi state line.
 Inside waters (landward of the shrimp line) are inshore waters; outside waters (seaward out to three nautical miles) are the territorial seas.
 Inside waters are further divided by major estuarine basin.
+Changes to the current shrimp line were approved by the Louisiana Wildlife and Fisheries Commission in March 2018.
+The changes became effective Sept.
+1, 2018 and can be found in LAC 76:370 or at www.wlf.louisiana.gov/amended_shrimp_line.
 The Louisiana Wildlife and Fisheries Commission (Commission) may amend the shrimp line due to environmental changes.
 See the latest coordinates at www.wlf.la.gov/fishing/insideoutside-shrimp-line.

 The Louisiana Department of Wildlife and Fisheries (LDWF), the Commission, and the Louisiana Legislature are responsible for managing the shrimp fishery in inshore waters and the territorial seas.
 The Gulf of Mexico Fishery Management Council and NOAA Fisheries are responsible for federal waters.